rajansh1627-spec/dynamic-churn-dashboard-python-claude/Churn Analysis/README.md

 This project presents an end-to-end data analysis and dashboard solution where raw data is first cleaned using Python and then transformed into a fully interactive web dashboard using AI (Claude).

-🎯 Objectives
+🎯 Objectives.

-Clean and preprocess real-world messy data
+Clean and preprocess real-world messy data.
-Analyze customer churn patterns
+Analyze customer churn patterns.
-Identify revenue trends and customer behavior
+Identify revenue trends and customer behavior.
-Build an interactive business dashboard
+Build an interactive business dashboard.
-🔧 Data Cleaning (Python)
+🔧 Data Cleaning (Python).

 Data preprocessing was performed using Python:

-Handled missing values (Age, Gender, Purchase_Date, etc.)
+Handled missing values (Age, Gender, Purchase_Date, etc.).
-Removed invalid entries (e.g., Age < 0 or > 100)
+Removed invalid entries (e.g., Age < 0 or > 100).
-Treated negative values in Purchase_Amount
+Treated negative values in Purchase_Amount.
-Converted data types (especially dates)
+Converted data types (especially dates).
-Ensured dataset consistency and accuracy
+Ensured dataset consistency and accuracy.

-🤖 Dashboard Development
+🤖 Dashboard Development.

 The dashboard was generated using Claude AI, based on structured prompts and requirements.

-Converted dataset into interactive dashboard Implemented business-level UI design
+Converted dataset into interactive dashboard.
+Implemented business-level UI design.
-Added dynamic filtering and visualization logic
+Added dynamic filtering and visualization logic.

-📁 Dataset Columns
+📁 Dataset Columns.

 Customer_ID
 Age